TheRealSaiTama/SimpleHTML/README.md

 # Keshav Kumar Jha's Portfolio

 Welcome to my GitHub repository!
-This repository contains seven distinct projects that showcase my journey into web development.
+This repository contains eight distinct projects that showcase my journey into web development.
 All projects are built using **pure HTML, CSS and JavaScript** and serve as foundational steps in my learning process toward becoming a fullstack developer.

 ## Table of Contents